-- c.
-Until the student scores 450 or better on the TOEFL, arrangements should be made to take the TOEFL near the end of each academic quarter.
-The results will be immediately available in order to advise the student about his status for the following quarter. - 4.
+- b.
+Prior to registration all admitted students will take the Basic Skills Examination (BSE) in the areas of English grammar, reading, and mathematics.
+Students scoring below the minimum required must take the appropriate developmental courses designed to teach the skills needed to pass college level work.
+These courses must be taken promptly, since those international students who have not completed developmental courses after two quarters will be placed on probation and those failing to make satisfactory progress in developmental studies after three quarters will not be permitted to continue at ABAC. - c.
+Until the student completes the required courses in developmental studies, the International Student Advisor will also serve as his academic advisor.
+When the developmental courses have been completed, the student will be reassigned to an academic advisor in his major area. - 4.
 The application of all students who do not report to the College at the appointed time will be cancelled unless notification of change of quarters is received. - 5.
-In order to secure a permit which authorizes a student to park and operate a motor vehicle on the campus, the student must have written permission from his parents or guardian.
-Other criteria which must be met include: - a.
+In order to secure a permit which authorizes a student to park and operate a motor vehicle on the campus, the student must: - a.
 Secure a valid Georgia driver's license. - b.
-Show proof of liability insurance from a U.S. company which meets requirements of the State of Georgia. - Have a valid reason for owning and/or operating a motor vehicle, such as transportation to work. - d.
+Show proof of liability insurance from a U.S. company which meets requirements of the State of Georgia. - c.
+Have a valid reason for owning and/or operating a motor vehicle, such as transportation to work. - d.
 Obtain permission from the Assistant Dean of Student Affairs to own or operate a motor vehicle. - 6.
-The applicant is required to reside on campus unless special permission is granted by the Director of Residence Life and the Foreign Student Advisor. - 7.
+The applicant is required to reside on campus unless special permission is granted by the Director of Residence Life. - a.
+During quarter breaks and holidays, students not living in Weltner Hall will move to a designated hall for temporary housing.
+A charge of \$3.00 per night is made for those requesting temporary housing. - b.
+During quarter breaks and holidays, college dining facilities are closed.
+Students are responsible for their own meal arrangements. - 7.
 The applicant is required to purchase health insurance from a U.S. company or college approved agency before being allowed to register.
 This insurance must include minimal coverage of \$1,000 basic medical, \$5,000 major-medical, and \$2,500 in death benefits. - 8.
 The applicant is required to have a Social Security number.

-PROVISIONAL ACCEPTANCE
+PROVISIONAL ADMISSION